kermitt2/grobid/doc/Benchmarking-biorxiv.md

 The following end-to-end results are using:
 - **BidLSTM-CRF-FEATURES** as sequence labeling for the citation model
+- **BidLSTM-CRF-FEATURES** as sequence labeling for the reference-segmenter model
 - **CRF Wapiti** as sequence labelling engine for all other models.

 Header extractions are consolidated by default with [biblio-glutton](https://github.com/kermitt2/biblio-glutton) service (the results with CrossRef REST API as consolidation service should be similar but much slower).